Laugardalshöll: Proposal for new venue

+In January 2023, the estimated cost estimate was increased to 14.2 billion ISK and a decision was made to build a new venue with a capacity of 8,600.
+The building is planned just south of existing Laugardalshöll buildings with a connecting building in-between them.
+In March Reykjavík announced a new site plan, featuring the positioning of the venue.
+In September 2023, the chairman of the preparations committee for the new venue updated the estimate of finishing construction to either the end of 2026 or the beginning of 2027, stating that the venue will not be built by the end of 2025.
+On 8 March 2024, the government and Reykjavik announced a competition for the construction and design of the new venue, with the winner being chosen in June and advertised it in the European Economic Area.
+Each proposal needs to consist of an architect/designer, engineer and a contractor, an unusual practice in Iceland.
+The winning proposal is expected to be announced in January 2025.
+In August, the Icelandic Planning Agency concluded that the proposed venue would not require an environmental impact assessment.
+In December 2024, three teams consisting of local and international companies were announced as those selected to take part in the competitive tender.

+It is planned that the new 8,600-seat "national hall" will be put into use between 2027 and 2028, in the hope that it could host matches of the World Men's Handball Championship in 2031 as part of a joint bid with Denmark and Norway; it is a prerequisite to meet the tournament’s minimum requirements for hosting.
+The cost of the project is now estimated to be around 15 billion ISK.

 Events

 Perhaps the most prominent event to be held at Laugardalshöll was the World Chess Championship 1972, often dubbed the "Match of the Century", in which challenger Bobby Fischer of the United States defeated the defending champion Boris Spassky of the Soviet Union.
 The movie Bobby Fischer Against the World (2011) features scenes from Laugardalshöll.

 The arena hosted the 1995 World Men's Handball Championship and many matches of the Iceland men's national handball team, one of the most successful sports of the country.

 On 14 November 2009, the "National Assembly", the first step of a constitutional reform process, was held here.
 It gathered 1500 citizens, of which 1200 were randomly picked from the national register.
 It produced a document listing the main principles of the island nation.

 From 2007 to 2011, it also hosted CCP Games' EVE Online annual 'Fanfest'.
 The event returned in 2022.

-Every year since 2016, the arena has held the finals of Söngvakeppnin, the Icelandic preliminary round for the Eurovision Song Contest.
+Every year from 2016 to 2020 and again in 2024, the arena has held the finals of Söngvakeppnin, the Icelandic preliminary round for the Eurovision Song Contest.

 In 2021, it hosted Riot Games' League of Legends Mid-Season Invitational and Valorant Masters from 6 May to 30 May.
 The arena also hosted the 2021 League of Legends World Championship from 5 October to 6 November.